Ruby Payne-Scott: Personal life

-Payne-Scott was an atheist, a feminist and advocate for women's rights, and it was alleged a sometime member of the Communist Party of Australia.
+Payne-Scott was an atheist, a feminist, and an advocate for women's rights, and it was alleged a sometime member of the Communist Party of Australia.
 As a result, the Australian Security Intelligence Organisation (ASIO) created a substantial file on her activities, with some distortions.
-The ASIO file however was closed with annotation that there was no evidence Payne-Scott was a member of the Communist Party.
-Furthermore she was accused of being a Soviet spy.

 She was a passionate bushwalker, a lover of cats, and also enjoyed knitting.

 Family

 Ruby Payne-Scott and William ("Bill") Holman Hall secretly married in 1944; at this time, the Commonwealth government had legislated for a marriage bar specifying that married women could not hold a permanent position within public service.
 She continued to work for CSIRO while secretly married, until the regulations of the new CSIRO in 1949 raised the issue of her marriage.
 The following year, her treatment by CSIRO resulted in hostile written exchanges with Sir Ian Clunies Ross (Chairman of CSIRO) about the status of married women in the work place.
 As a result, Payne-Scott lost her permanent position in CSIRO; however, her salary was maintained at a level comparable to that of her male colleagues.
-In 1951 – just a few months before her son, Peter Gavin Hall, was born – Payne-Scott resigned her post due to there being no maternity leave available at the time.
+In 1951 – just a few months before her first child was born – Payne-Scott resigned her post due to there being no maternity leave available at the time.

 On leaving her role at CSIRO – with her marriage to Bill having been exposed – Payne-Scott took her husband's name, and was then known as Ruby Hall.
 They had two children: Peter Gavin Hall – a mathematician who worked in theoretical statistics and probability theory; and Fiona Margaret Hall, an Australian artist whose career is described by Julie Ewington in her 2005 book, Fiona Hall.

 Death and legacy

-Ruby Payne-Scott died in Mortdale, New South Wales, on 25 May 1981, three days short of her 69th birthday.
+Ruby Payne-Scott died in Mortdale, on 25 May 1981, three days short of her 69th birthday.
 Towards the end of her life, Payne-Scott suffered from Alzheimer's disease.
-In 2018, The New York Times wrote a belated obituary for her, detailing how her work helped lay the foundation for a new field of science called radio astronomy.
+In 2018, the New York Times wrote a belated obituary for her, detailing how her work helped lay the foundation for a new field of science called radio astronomy.

 In 2008, CSIRO acknowledged Payne-Scott's contribution to science, and established the Payne-Scott Award, intended "for researchers returning from family-related career breaks".

 Danebank School, where she taught after her radio astronomy career, hosts an annual Ruby Payne-Scott Lecture "presented by outstanding women scientists in a variety of fields".